 - Spend Time Outdoors.
 Often times, going for a walk, hike, or bike ride is completely free of charge, and you’ll get to get some fresh air and exercise!
 Other times, the only cost is transportation to the site or a small entrance fee.

 - Quit Smoking / Drink Less.
 I enjoy having a drink now and again, having a glass of wine, or having a pint of beer just as much as anyone else.
 If you cut back a bit on this, or enjoy some drinks at your friends’ houses rather than the bar, you’ll save some cash.
 Going out for drinks is expensive.
 I’m pretty sure that many of my co-workers wonder how Justin and I are able to always travel or visit new places.
 But, I see how many people are out every weekend spending hundreds of dollars at the bar, and then they have no money to do anything else.
 I would much rather save for travel!
 Plus, drinking to excess is not healthy.
 Neither is smoking, so try to quit that habit if you can.
 I don’t think I need to go into how expensive that habit can be!

 I have a couple of separate ways to save towards our holidays.
 It is most important that you choose a bank that does not charge you any service fees, plus try to get as high of interest as you can.
 Also, there are many travel credit cards out there that give you points or miles towards travel.
-I won’t go too much into that because I know that this varies from country to country.
+Make sure you sign up with one of those ASAP!

 - Open a Travel Savings Account.
 I put $100 every two weeks into a separate savings account and let the money accumulate.
 It is amazing how quickly it adds up!